Former Seahawk Kenny Easley elected to Pro Football Hall of Fame

 Kenny Easley was elected to the Pro Football Hall of Fame Saturday becoming the fourth player who spent his entire career with the Seahawks to make it to Canton.

-Once the news came that he had finally made it, Kenny Easley said that maybe the long wait to get into the Pro Football Hall of Fame made the happy reality of his election all that much better.
+Once the news sank in that he had finally made it, Kenny Easley said that maybe the long wait to get into the Pro Football Hall of Fame made the happy reality of his election all that much sweeter.

 Easley, a standout safety for the Seahawks from 1981-87, was one of seven voted into the Hall Saturday afternoon, in the process becoming the fourth player who spent his entire career in Seattle to make it in.
 The others are receiver receiver Steve Largent (inducted in 1995), defensive tackle Cortez Kennedy (2012) and offensive tackle Walter Jones (2014).
-Five other players who spent at least part of a season with the Seahawks are also in the Hall.
+Five other players who spent at least part of one season with the Seahawks are also in the Hall.

 Others who will join Easley in the 2017 Hall of Fame class are running backs Terrell Davis and LaDanian Tomlinson, quarterback Kurt Warner, kicker Morten Andersen, defensive end Jason Taylor and Dallas Cowboys owner Jerry Jones.

-Known for a hard-hitting style that earned him the nickname “The Enforcer,” Easley’s career highlights with Seattle included being voted a first-team All-Pro pick three straight years from 1983-85 and selected as the AP Defensive Player of the Year in 1984.
+Known for a hard-hitting style that earned him the nickname “The Enforcer,” Easley’s career highlights with Seattle included being voted a first-team All-Pro pick three straight years from 1983-85 and selected as the AP Defensive Player of the Year in 1984 and finishing with 32 interceptions in seven seasons as a Seahawk.

 Most Read Stories